Optimizing decoherence in the generation of optical Schr\"odinger cat states: SPATIAL OVERLAP OF SPONTANEOUSLY EMITTED FIELDS

-\section{Spatial Overlap of Spontaneously Emitted Fields}
+\section{SPATIAL OVERLAP OF SPONTANEOUSLY EMITTED FIELDS}

 In Sec.\ \ref{sec-mode-functions-of-loss}, we stated that the spatial mode function $\bm c_\up(\bm x)$ of the coherent state $|a_\up\rangle$ and the spatial mode function $\bm c_\dn(\bm x)$ of the coherent state $|a_\dn\rangle$ are identical, to a good approximation.
-In this appendix, we study how the cat visibility is affected if this approximation is not used.
+In this appendix, we study how the cat visibility is affected, when going beyond this approximation, more precisely, when taking into account that $\bm c_\dn$ emerges from all $N_a$ atoms, whereas $\bm c_\up$ emerges from $N_a-1$ atoms, because the atom in state $|r'\rangle$ does not scatter EIT signal light.
+In the calculation of this finite-particle-number effect, we assume complete Rydberg blockade.

 In appendix \ref{app-cat-visibility}, we show that if the modes are not identical, then this affects the cat visibility in a way that depends only on the overlap integral of the two mode functions

 over some quantization volume.
 We refer to the $\bm c_{\up/\dn}(\bm x)$ as collective mode functions because the light in these modes is emitted by many atoms.
 In appendix \ref{app-from-collective-to-single} we discuss how these mode functions can be calculated from mode functions emitted by single atoms $\bm s_i(\bm x)$.
 Likewise, the overlap of the collective mode functions $C_{\up\dn}$ can be reduced to the overlap $S_{ij}$ of pairs of mode functions $\bm s_i(\bm x)$ and $\bm s_j(\bm x)$ emitted by single atoms.
 In appendices \ref{app-electric-dipole} and \ref{app-two-atoms}, we calculate the mode overlap $S_{ij}$ for electric-dipole radiation in the far field.
 In appendix \ref{app-Monte-Carlo}, we use a Monte-Carlo method and find that for the parameters of Stolz et al.\ \cite{Stolz:22} the modes are orthogonal to a very good approximation.
 To understand this result more systematically, we develop an approximate analytic model in appendices \ref{app-average-overlap} and \ref{app-low-density}.
 This agrees with the Monte-Carlo results and illustrates why the approximation works so well.
 Throughout appendix \ref{app-overlap}, we treat each atom as a point particle at rest.
 Including atomic motion and photon recoil in the model is beyond the present scope.